mcgrof/kvsplice/README.md

 ## Production Integration

-This Spline→PCA algorithm has been integrated into [AdamWPrune](https://github.com/mcgrof/AdamWPrune) as **KVSplice** for KV cache compression in GPT-2 training.
-See the [AdamWPrune docs/ra.md KVSplice section](https://github.com/mcgrof/AdamWPrune/blob/main/docs/ra.md) for production implementation details, ablation studies, and usage instructions.
+This Spline→PCA algorithm has been integrated into [knlp](https://github.com/mcgrof/knlp) as **KVSplice** for KV cache compression in GPT-2 training.
+See the [knlp docs/ra.md KVSplice section](https://github.com/mcgrof/knlp/blob/main/docs/ra.md) for production implementation details, ablation studies, and usage instructions.

 ## Algorithm Details